How To Clean An Electric Scooter – Avoid Damage And Shine It With This Complete 19-Step Checklist

 Polish your scooter

-What should you never do when cleaning your scooter?
+What you should never do when cleaning your scooter?

 These are all the things you should never do when cleaning your scooter.